7 Competitive Keyword Research Tools You Need for SEO

 The next keyword research tools on the list are AnswerThePublic.
 This is where you can find long-tailed keywords.
 You can type anything and see what people are asking about on the internet.
 This site will give you result for every keyword related to your targeted keywords.
 You can think of it as an alternative to Google’s Autosuggest.

-But, what’s interesting about this tool is that you can see the most searched keywords.
-The more green color you see next to the keyword is the most searched keyword.
+What’s interesting about this tool is that you can see the most searched keywords.
+The greenest color you see next to the keyword is the most searched.

 Another great free tool from Google to do keyword research is Google Trends.

 You can see the number of interests over time for your targeted keyword.
 Then you can decide if it’s potential or not.
-Moreover, you can compare several keywords and see which one is superior to another.
+Moreover, you can compare several keywords and see which one is superior.

 Our final keyword research tool on the list is Mangools.
 They have a fantastic keyword finder tool, as you can see below: